-XVI.
-RECREATION Mitigation Incorporated AVI.
-RECREATION a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility will occur or be accelerated? b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?

-SUBSTANTIATION: San Bernardino County Countywide Plan; Submitted Project Materials

-- a) Less than Significant Impact.
-The proposed project will not result in new residents or customers and thus will not significantly increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated. - b) Less than Significant Impact.
+Initial Study: National Trails Solar 33 (PROJ-2020-00145/P201800520) Ralph Laks APN: 0416-041-52 July 2021 b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
+SUBSTANTIATION: San Bernardino County Countywide Plan; Submitted Project Materials a) Less than Significant Impact.
+The proposed project will not result in new residents or customers and thus will not significantly increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated. b) Less than Significant Impact.
 This project does not include recreational facilities or require the construction or expansion of recreational facilities that might have an adverse physical effect on the environment, because the type of project proposed will not result in an increased demand for recreational facilities.
 Therefore, no significant adverse impacts are identified or anticipated and no mitigation measures are required.

-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XVII.
-TRANSPORTATION - Would the project: a) Conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? $\boxtimes$ b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3 subdivision (b)? $\square$ c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\square$ d) Result in inadequate emergency access? $\square$ SUE 3STANTIATION: Trip Generation Report, County Countywide Plan: KOA Co orporation; San Berna ardino
+Issues Potentially Significant Impact Less than Significant No Impact XVII.
+TRANSPORTATION - Would the project: a) Conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3 subdivision (b)? c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? d) Result in inadequate emergency access?
+SUE SSTANTIATION: Trip Generation Report, KOA C Corporation; San Bern ardino a) No Impact.
+The project will not conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities.